 North of the town center, the charms of the old core fade as you approach the Gdańsk shipyard.
 But for me the hike to the shipyard isn't about sightseeing; it's a pilgrimage.
 It was here that a motley collection of workers — led by electrician-turned-labor-organizer Lech Wałęsa — took on the communist government.

-Imagine the bravery of these Poles.
+A visit here helps you grasp these Poles' intense bravery.
 The protestors huddled behind the shipyard's main gate for 18 days, refusing to leave until they had won unprecedented concessions from the Communists — including the right to strike.
 Their action sparked a wave of strikes and sit-ins that spread along the industrialized north coast of Poland.